 Before submitting your manuscript to Human Geography, please ensure you have read the Aims & Scope.

-Human Geography is a peer-reviewed journal publishing on advances in critical human geography.
-The board of editors invites the submission of substantive articles, opinion pieces, book review essays and book reviews.
-We strive for a well-written, critical, intellectual journal, not full of empirical detail, and not encumbered by too many citations, a journal that can be read in its entirety.
+Human Geography is a peer-reviewed journal publishing contemporary research, debates, and reviews pertaining to the human/environmental condition from a radical perspective.
+The board of editors invites the submission of substantive articles, contentions and reviews.
+We strive for a well-written, critical, intellectually stimulating, socially relevant and interesting journal that can be read in its entirety.
 If authors are unsure about the fit of a proposed article, send us a brief synopsis to look at and give an opinion on suitability, style etc.

 The SAGE Author Gateway has some general advice on how to get published, plus links to further resources.